Good communication and successful PR go hand in hand

 Avoid talking theoretically – use tangible examples to bring your points to reality.
 You will come across much more authoritative.
 And, don’t get obsessed with your own internal messages – by all means weave them in to the conversation, but be selective and thoughtful to keep them

 Be Effective & Follow up

 Follow up with the journalists you met and determine if they need anything further – if you promised to send them material, then do so.
 Don’t forget those images.
 If you have any new story ideas or feature abstracts, now is the time to send them to the Editors.

-Prioritise and work through the list of targets to research the format and tone that similar articles take and where they are being shared (website, blogs, social).
+Prioritise and work through the list of targets to research, the format and tone that similar articles take, and where they are being shared (websites, blogs, social groups).

-Identify the contact details of the people, editors and reporters, you want to persuade to run your material and approach them on a one by one basis.
-Ensure that when writing to named contacts you use the research you have carried out on their media outlet and that you can tailor your piece accordingly.
+Identify the contact details of the people, editors and reporters you want to persuade to run your material and approach them on a one-by-one basis.
+Ensure that when writing to named contacts you use the research you have carried out on their media outlet and that you tailor your piece accordingly.